Sphynx Cat Health Issues: Common Concerns

 Diarrhea

-Sphynx cats can have sensitive stomachs, and sudden dietary changes can lead to diarrhea.
-Gradual transitions to new foods and a balanced diet are key in preventing this issue.
+Sphynx cats often have sensitive stomachs, and sudden dietary changes can lead to diarrhea.
+To avoid this uncomfortable issue, transition to new foods gradually and stick to a balanced diet recommended by your veterinarian.
+A stable diet can help maintain their digestive health.

 Constipation